 Aging Texas Well - This state program promotes individual and community readiness to care for aging loved ones, and offers a variety of resources on how to find and pay for respite care.
 Check out their website here:

-Area Agencies on Aging - There are 28 Area Agencies on Aging that work with the Texas Department of Aging and Disability Services to help caregivers find support.
-Find out more about your local office and how to contact it by going here www.dads.state.tx.us
+Area Agencies on Aging - There are 28 Texas Area Agencies on Aging that provide services to help caregivers find support throughout the state.

 All caregivers need a break sometimes.
 Start with these resources, and you should be able to find an option that works for you.

 DISCLAIMER: Links to other websites or references to products, services or publications do not imply the endorsement or approval of such websites, products, services or publications by Elder Options of Texas.
 The determination of the need for senior care services and the choice of a facility is an extremely important decision.
 Please make your own independent investigation.